 Continue your journey to Dali.
 Dali is located on the western shore of the idyllic Erhai Lake at the foot of the impressive, up to 4000m high Cang mountain range.

 Check-in at the hotel.
 Afterwards time for a stroll through the old town.
-You will visit the local market, the Catholic church in Bai style and the former city gates.
 Overnight stay in Dali.

 Day 6: DALI – DEPARTURE